fluent/fluentd-docker-image/README.md

 Documentation of `fluent.conf` is available at [docs.fluentd.org](http://docs.fluentd.org/).

-### 4. Optional: customize Dockerfile to install plugins
+### 4. Customize Dockerfile to install plugins (optional)

-You can use [Fluentd plugins](http://www.fluentd.org/plugins) by installing them in Dockerfile.
+You can use [Fluentd plugins](http://www.fluentd.org/plugins) by installing them using Dockerfile.
 Sample Dockerfile installs `fluent-plugin-secure-forward`.
 To add plugins, edit `Dockerfile` as following:

 ```
 FROM fluent/fluentd:latest-onbuild